JentleJoe/old-alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 8. Function that prints n elements of an array of integers

 9. Function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest

+100. Function that convert a string to an integer